 I’m a USC student, how frequently should I test?

-Undergraduate students should screen/test twice a week; graduate/professional students are required to test once a week.
+Undergraduate students should screen/test twice a week (every 4 days); graduate/professional students are required to test once a week (every 7 days).

 I’m a faculty/staff/research employee at USC, how frequently should I test?

 I’m a student/faculty/staff/researcher and would like to bring my family in for testing—can I do so?

 At this time, the screening and testing program is only available for USC students, faculty, staff, approved contractors, and approved residents in USC Housing.